uselagoon/lagoon-cli/docs/commands/lagoon_list_organization-projects.md

-## lagoon delete organization project
+## lagoon list organization-projects

-Remove a project from an Organization
+List projects in an organization

 ```
-lagoon delete organization project [flags]
+lagoon list organization-projects [flags]
 ```

 ### Options

 ```
-  -h, --help          help for project
+  -h, --help                  help for organization-projects
-  -O, --name string   Name of the Organization to remove the project from
+  -O, --organization string   Name of the organization to list associated projects for
 ```

 ### Options inherited from parent commands